Managed IT

 The global market for UCaaS was already surging as cloud computing becomes more ubiquitous in the business world, but now there is an even greater need for unified communications.

-Unified communications is a technology that harnesses cloud-based services to streamline enterprise communications and it specifically refers to the vast number of channels businesses use to exchange information, such as:
+Unified communications is a technology that harnesses cloud-based services to streamline enterprise communications.
+It specifically refers to the vast number of channels businesses use to exchange information, such as:

 • Voicemail